alexchwoj/pawn-easing-functions/README.md

 ```

 ## Update rate
-Internally there is a single timer that is responsible for updating all the animations so as not to saturate the timer server.
-This system may work poorly for users who have a very bad internet or a lot of packet loss, in any case you can globally change the refresh rate by overwriting the definition "ANIMATORS_UPDATE_RATE" which by default is set to 16 milliseconds.
+There is a single timer responsible for updating all the animations in order to avoid overwhelming SA-MP's timer mechanism.
+By default, this runs 30 times per second, which can be interpreted as 30 fps.
+You may change the fps of the animations by defining `EASING_ANIMATION_FRAMERATE` before including the file.

 ## Video
 https://github.com/alexchwoj/pawn-easing-functions/assets/49602261/87a10706-be3e-4157-ad0e-f0d5558a509c